-The Academy has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
-The funding received for coronavirus exceptional support covers £26k of reclaimed costs relating to the coronavirus job retention scheme which covered staffing costs related to extended day services.
+The Kite Academy Trust has been eligible to claim additional funding in year from government support schemes in response to the coronavirus outbreak.
+The funding received for coronavirus exceptional support covers £20,163 of reclaimed costs relating to additional cleaning costs, premises costs and free school meals.
+These costs are included in note 6 and 7 below, as appropriate.